gromacs/gromacs/docs/install-guide/install-guide.md

 ## Optional build components ##

-* Compiling to run on NVIDIA GPUs requires CUDA
+* Compiling to run on NVIDIA GPUs requires the CUDA Toolkit
 * An external Boost library can be used to provide better implementation support for smart pointers and exception handling, but the GROMACS source bundles a subset of Boost 1.55.0 as a fallback